-If you edit contracts in the GCMS after you start your Recipient Report, you must synchronize the changes so that your changes appear in your RSR report.
-To access the "Synchronize" feature, click "Program Information" in the left navigation panel.
-You will see a Warning message that contains links for each subrecipient with contract edits.
+If you edit contracts in the GCMS after you start your Recipient Report, synchronize the changes so that they appear in your RSR report.
+To access the "Synchronize" feature, click "Program Information" in the left Navigation panel.
+A Warning message will appear that contains links for each subrecipient with contract edits.

-Figure 3.
-RSR Recipient Report Online Form: Screenshot of the "Program Information" Section with Synchronization Warning
+Figure 7.
+RSR Recipient Report Online Form: Screenshot of the Program Information Section with Synchronization Warning